mapping with cartopy#

 First, let’s look at the coordinate reference system (CRS) for

-counties.crs # show the CRS of the counties dataset
+outline.crs # show the CRS of the outline dataset

-corresponding to WGS84 Latitude/Longitude.
-Now, let’s look at the CRS
+29N, to be exact).
+Now, let’s look at the CRS for water

 Here, we can see the CRS is different - the coordinates of water